hophiphip/portaudio/README.md

 # portaudio-static

-This package is a fork of: [portaudio](https://github.com/gordonklaus/portaudio) with the only difference that in comes with all PortAudio development headers and libraries.
+This package is a fork of [portaudio](https://github.com/gordonklaus/portaudio) with the only difference that in comes with all PortAudio development headers and libraries and does not require any setup.

 ## Headers and libraries version